Community Science Project: DIY Radio Telescope

 - We want to get fun, learning, science data, a better understanding of radio astronomy and documentation out of this experiment.
 It’s 100% ok if we don’t succeed, as long as we learn along the way

-Registrations are now closed for this project, but our community of DIY radio telescope builders is made up of folks who have never had any experience with radio astronomy, parents and young people, radio astronomers, ham radio operators, engineers, software developers and more.
+Our community of DIY radio telescope builders is made up of folks who have never had any experience with radio astronomy, parents and young people, radio astronomers, ham radio operators, engineers, software developers and more.
 We're a very diverse group!

 We even have three teams in Africa and one team in America also building their own DIY radio telescope.